 Remember: it is not how much you make that matters; it is how much you keep.

-Follow these 4 simple steps to improve your financial position today by getting out of debt in the shortest time possible.
+Follow these 4 simple steps to improve your financial position today by learning how to get out of debt in the shortest time possible:

 If you can’t afford it, don’t buy it is the basic rule of thumb.

 This will prevent you from getting into further debts.

 Step 2.
 Set your standard of living lower than your current level of income

 Live on 90% of your income.

 Use the excess or the amount you pay to yourself to accelerate debt payments and to build wealth.

 If you don’t want to give up on your luxurious life, you should look for ways to increase your income.